Undecided & Undeclared Students

 Take Your Time Deciding What’s Right For You

 Not sure which major is right for you?
 Don’t worry.
-At Gwynedd Mercy University, about 18 percent of our students come in as undecided or undeclared.
+At Gwynedd Mercy University, about 23 percent of our students began in fall 2022 as undecided or undeclared.
 That’s why we’ve created a special University Studies program that includes dedicated academic advising and workshops to help you find the major and career path that is best for you.

 The GMercyU Difference

 With Gwynedd Mercy University’s strong foundation in the liberal arts and 40+ undergraduate programs, your decision to enroll as an undeclared/undecided major offers you plenty of options.
-With the help of your academic advisor, our Career Development Center, and our Student Success Center, you’ll definitely be able to find the right course of study.
+With academic and career coaching, you’ll be able to find the right course of study.

 Initially, you’ll begin your GMercyU experience as part of our University Studies program where you will work with our University Studies professionals to: